Integrated Care Journal | Our Privacy and Cookie Statement

 Where provided, we have the names, work addresses and email addresses of post holders working for companies and organisations in the health, care and local government sectors.
 These include post holders working in the NHS, care, local authorities, commissioning, third sector, private health, primary care and mental health.
 In addition, we hold information relating to post holders in suppliers and advisors (e.g. lawyers, accountants, financial advisors, management consultants) to the health, care and local government sectors.

-What does Dorson West do with the data?
+What does Dorson Inform do with the data?

 We use the data we collect in the following ways:

-- We are a publisher and policy advisory/development company for the health, care and local government sectors and produce a range of policy papers.
+- We are a publisher and policy advisory/development company for the health, care, infrastructure, climate, energy and government sectors and produce a range of policy papers.
 We rely on having good, up-to-date data to ensure we reach the right people.

 - We use the data for direct marketing purposes.
-We use data to also communicate news to readers.
+We use data to communicate news articles, event invitations, thought leadership and report information to readers.
 Any communications that we send clearly include an ‘unsubscribe’ option.

 - We use data for the processing of sales and the delivery of products to clients.